-- If the items you want to select are not visible in the map, tap in the map toolbar to open the Layer manager and select the Map files tab.
-Select the file and then make the appropriate layer(s) visible and selectable. - 2.
-In the map, tap the items that will define the horizontal alignment. - The order in which items are selected and the direction of the lines, arcs, or polylines defines the direction of the horizontal alignment. - If the items have elevations, then the elevations are used to define the vertical alignment. - 3.
+- 2. In the map, tap the items that will define the horizontal alignment. - The order in which items are selected and the direction of the lines, arcs, or polylines defines the direction of the horizontal alignment. - If the items have elevations, then the elevations are used to define the vertical alignment. - 3.
 Tap and hold in the map and select Store road. - 4.
 Enter the road name, start station, the station interval for lines, and the station interval for arcs and transitions. - 5.
 Tap Accept.

 To add other components such as templates and superelevation to the new road, tap $\equiv$ and select Define.
-See To define a road by keying in components, page 24.
+See To define a road by keying in components, page 25.